 - It's a business model in itself.
 Chain-like.
 One that fits the way future transportation will be handled, rather than be narrowly based on vehicle ownership.
 I am talking mobility-on-demand, network-embedded, provider-operated.
 Finally, a TNC's position in the market for personal transit can be enhanced beyond the use of a ride-hailing app.

-Below: the 'trick' is to suspend what ultimately makes for a better aerial -and- road vehicle *.
+Below: suspend what ultimately makes for a better aerial -and- road vehicle **.

 There's this universal development principle: if a concept is basically simple (i.e. elementary) in its individual components and/or modules, development will be easier to benchmark, manage, verify, bring together.
 It tends to eliminate wishful thinking and engineering.
 If it's not, you get the equivalent of the Joint Strike Fighter program (the U.S. Defense Department's nightmarish, overextended development of an all-in-one, multi-role fighter jet).
-What's basically laid down here, is the challenge to engineer -1- a proper rotor configuration -2- a three-wheeler with separable, lightweight passenger compartment and road chassis -3- the electric(-hybrid) drive to propel both aerial and road vehicle, and -4- the guidance system that will stabilize flight, optimize aerodynamic lift, auto-pilot and control functions in both modes.
-Ralph Panhuyzen, firstname.lastname@example.org * If you want to know why 'New iSetta' (preliminary working title) makes perfect sense as a self-driving, electric, ride-hailing vehicle, click here for a brief introduction.
+What's basically laid down here, is the challenge to engineer -1- a proper rotor configuration (power : weight ratio - 'oomph' important during takeoff) -2- a three-wheeler with separable, lightweight passenger compartment and road chassis -3- the electric(-hybrid) drive to propel both aerial and road vehicle, and -4- the guidance system that will stabilize flight, optimize aerodynamic lift ("trim") during flight and auto-pilot / control functions in both modes.
+Ralph Panhuyzen, email@example.com * You will need some sort of service point, no different than your local garage, tire station or rental car agency, to have the rotor assembly lifted off, checked, charged and stored away for the next customer.
+Best to combine this with heliports or vertiports (as Uber likes to call them) that will be situated on the outskirts of the built environment most likely.
+The beauty of the system is being able to instantly drive off the moment you touch down on the fully charged chassis, in a vehicle that's ideally suited for dense city traffic.
+The whole 'system' will require less space and less fuss than having separate VTOL crafts and separate rental cars or taxis, (click>) Uber's vision so far. ** If you want to know why 'New iSetta' (preliminary working title) makes perfect sense as a self-driving, electric, ride-hailing vehicle, click here for a brief introduction.

 blog comments powered by Disqus